Facebook Data Center to expand over 500 acres in Springfield

 At the peak of construction of the new expansion building, Facebook will have more than 2,000 construction workers on-site working the total 3.6 million square foot project.

-Nearly one million square feet of the data center is currently under construction on the east side of Highway 50, land previously purchased in the event that business needs would dictate additional growth.
-Upon completion, the total Sarpy Data Center will be 8 buildings spanning 3.6 million square feet.
+On the east side of Highway 50, nearly one million square feet is currently under construction.
+Today’s announcement will consist of 500 acres in Springfield on the west side of Highway 50, just south of the current site.
+This land was previously purchased in the event business needs would dictate additional growth and will add another nearly one million square feet

+Upon completion, the total Sarpy Data Center will be eight buildings spanning 3.6 million square feet.

 “It’s pretty incredible to think that someone could have been involved on the construction side, when we broke ground in 2017, and have a job for six, seven, eight, nine years on the same project,” Sexton said.